This post might have affiliate links, please check out my full disclosure policy.

 - Roll the cookie dough balls in sanding or coarse sugar for a crunchier texture.

-- What should I do with leftover gingersnaps?
-Leftover crispy gingersnap cookies make the perfect base for a cheesecake or tart where graham crackers are called for.
+- Leftover crispy gingersnap cookies make the perfect base for a cheesecake or tart where graham crackers are called for.
 Just sub the cookies instead!

 While this gingersnap cookie recipe makes crispy cookies, to make them more chewy you can substitute one half of the white sugar for 1/2 cup of brown sugar instead.
 The molasses inside the brown sugar contributes moisture to the cookie which will make it a more chewy molasses cookie.